Powerful Primitives in the Bounded Quantum Storage Model: Definitions: Disappearing Cryptography

-Another variant is indistinguishability under chosen quantum ciphertext attacks \cite{BZ13,GSM20} which allows the adversary to query the oracles on a superposition.
-It is difficult to decrypt a superposition of ciphertexts and retrieve the corresponding superposition of the messages when decryption involves measurements that would collapse the superposition.
-As a result of these issues, in this work, we focus on CCA1-security.
+A stronger notion is indistinguishability under adaptive chosen ciphertext attacks (IND-CCA2) which allows the adversary in the security experiment unrestricted access to the encryption and decryption oracles except on the challenge ciphertext.
+This notion was later adapted to quantum ciphertexts in \cite{AGM18}.
+However, we could not achieve IND-CCA2 in the BQSM, as we found it difficult to prevent the adversary from performing small modifications to the challenge ciphertext without affecting the decryption outcome, and then submitting the modified ciphertext to the decryption oracle.
+Note that such an attack does not require quantum memory since the adversary has access to the decryption oracle as it receives the challenge ciphertext in this scenario.
+Another variant is indistinguishability under chosen quantum ciphertext attacks \cite{BZ13,GSM20}, which allows the adversary to query the oracles on a superposition.
+However, we did not explore this notion and, in this work, we focus on CCA1-security and leave it as an open question to achieve these stronger notions.
 That being said, qDCCA1-security comes very close to CCA2-security since the adversary has the ability to decrypt when the private key is revealed.

-Now we present an experiment to test unclonable security under chosen ciphertext attacks (qUCCA).
-This simply requires that an adversary cannot split a ciphertext into two pieces that can both be used to decipher the message.